 He’s worked extensively across the US, Europe and Asia for a roster of blue chip clients that has included IBM, Lenovo, SC Johnson, Unilever, AstraZeneca, Dyno Nobel, Hoechst, Brambles holdings, Avnet, Goodyear Tire and Rubber, and Dimension Data.

 Former Head of Marketing Operations, Whole Foods

 A solutions-driven leader with an entrepreneurial spirit and sincere passion for the customer experience.
 A compassionate professional who understands how to leverage creative for high-impact business results and serves as an effective translator between development and the broader business at large.
 Adept at enabling end-to-end planning and activation in close collaboration with peer leaders, impacting content management, workflow, financial management and other solution sets.

 Michelle Voorhies is a seasoned marketing technology & digital professional with over 15 years of experience pushing Fortune 500 companies to take a more customer centric view of their priorities & strategy.
-She is currently the Senior Director of Marketing Capabilities for Ashley Homestore.
-In this role, she is responsible for driving the martech roadmap for the multi-billion dollar retail division of the #1 furniture retailer in the country.
-She ensures the right marketing tools and process are in place to allow for a fully optimized marketing strategy.
+She is the former Senior Director of Marketing Capabilities for Ashley Homestore.
+In this role, she was responsible for driving the martech roadmap for the multi-billion dollar retail division of the #1 furniture retailer in the country.
+She ensured the right marketing tools and process are in place to allow for a fully optimized marketing strategy.